GSA-TTS/cg-logshipper/README.md

 - Add tests?
 - Add a --branch argument to the example under *Additional Configuration*, once we have a tagged release.

+## Upgrading

+Check the Fluent Bit [Upgrade notes](https://docs.fluentbit.io/manual/installation/upgrade-notes), especially if you've previously written custom configuration for this tool.

+Consult the `apt.yml` file for the version of fluent-bit that will be installed.

 ## Contributing